William Fox (producer): Film career

-In 1900, Fox started his own company, which he sold in 1904 to purchase his first nickelodeon.
+In 1900 Fox started his own company, which he sold in 1904 to purchase his first nickelodeon.
 Always more of an entrepreneur than a showman, he concentrated on acquiring and building theaters.
-Following the purchase of his first nickelodeon, Fox would then use it to create a chain of movie theaters and purchase film prints from major film companies at the time such as Biograph, Essanay, Kalem, Lubin, Pathé, Selig, and Vitagraph.
-In 1910, Fox managed to successfully lease the New York Academy of Music and convert it into a movie theater.
-He also continued to focus his concentration in New York and New Jersey.
-Beginning in 1914, New Jersey–based Fox bought films outright from the Balboa Amusement Producing Company in Long Beach, California, for distribution to his own theaters and then for rental to other theaters across the country.
-He formed the Fox Film Corporation on February 1, 1914, by replacing a few of his other studios with insurance and banking money provided by the McCarter, Kuser and Usar families of Newark, New Jersey, and the small New Jersey investment house of Eisele and King.
+Following the purchase of that first nickelodeon, Fox then used it to create a chain of movie theaters and purchase film prints from major film companies at the time, such as Biograph, Essanay, Kalem, Lubin, Pathé, Selig, and Vitagraph.
+In 1910 Fox managed to successfully lease the New York Academy of Music and convert it into a movie theater.
+He also continued to focus on the New York and New Jersey markets.
+Beginning in 1914 New Jersey–based Fox bought films outright from the Balboa Amusement Producing Company in Long Beach, California, for distribution to his own theaters and then for rental to other theaters across the country.
+He formed the Fox Film Corporation on February 1, 1915, by replacing a few of his other studios with insurance and banking money provided by the McCarter, Kuser, and Usar families of Newark, New Jersey, and the small New Jersey investment house of Eisele and King.
 The company's first film studio was leased in Fort Lee, New Jersey, where many other early film studios were based at the beginning of the 20th century.
 He now had the capital to acquire facilities and expand his production capacity.
-Between 1915 and 1919, Fox would rake in millions of dollars through films which featured Fox Film's first breakout star Theda Bara, known as "The Vamp", for her performance in A Fool There Was (1915), based on the 1909 Broadway production A Fool There Was by Porter Emerson Browne, in turn based on Rudyard Kipling's poem The Vampire, in turn inspired by Philip Burne-Jones's painting, The Vampire (1897), modelled by Mrs Patrick Campbell, Burne-Jones' lover and George Bernard Shaw's "second famed platonic love affair".
-He would also sign lead Western actor Tom Mix to his company in 1917, with the move significantly boosting Mix's popularity.
+Between 1915 and 1919 Fox raked in millions of dollars through films which featured Fox Film's first breakout star Theda Bara, known as "The Vamp", for her performance in A Fool There Was (1915), based on the 1909 Broadway play by Porter Emerson Browne, in turn based on Rudyard Kipling's poem The Vampire, which was inspired by Philip Burne-Jones's painting, The Vampire (1897), modelled by Mrs Patrick Campbell, Burne-Jones' lover and George Bernard Shaw's "second famed platonic love affair".
+He also signed leading Western actor Tom Mix to his company in 1917, with the move significantly boosting Mix's popularity.